lovetheidea/MoaDB/README.markdown

 ### Contribute

-This project started out as a quick fix for a GUI to support mongo ssl, but I have now decided to continue improving it and share the love.
+This project started out as a quick fix, for a GUI to support mongo ssl, but I have now decided to continue improving it and share the love.
 Feel free to contribute to MoaDB.
 Make sure your methods are tested on the support browsers, and that any new functionality includes appropriate comments.